ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ![Suggested Materials](imgs/IMG_0710.jpg)
 :::

-3. mark the width of your phone on both sides of the flatted tube.
+3. mark the width of your phone on both sides of the flattened tube.
 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_0712.jpg)
 :::

-4. Cut into the roll approximately 4 cm deep at each mark you made using your phone.
-Cut along the length of the roll to complete the cutout.
+4. Make a cut, approximately 4 mm deep, at each mark you made with your phone.
+Cut from one mark to the other, along the length of the roll, to complete the cutout.
 Do this on both sides.
 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_0716.jpg)
 :::

-5. Poke holes in each of the corners of the now flattened roll, leaving enough space along the edge that you don’t rip out to the edge.
+5. Poke holes in each of the corners of the flattened roll, leaving enough space along the edge that you don’t rip out to the edge.
 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_0720.jpg)
 :::